 An entry-level position is often the starting point for many industrial careers.
 These are typically jobs for a new program or certificate grads or for those switching professions.
 Often, no experience is required, but in larger industrial companies work experience may be required in a related position or field.
 Most positions provide on the job training.
-Some examples of entry-level positions include warehouse worker, forklift operator, and assembly line worker.
+Some examples of entry-level positions include warehouse workers, forklift operators, and assembly line workers.

 Mid Level with Some Experience